-- A. Recommend candidates who, in his/her judgment and in compliance with all state and federal laws and Board policies, are best qualified to perform the duties of the position they may fill. - B. Interview candidates or designate an administrator or supervisor to interview candidates before they are recommended to the Board for employment.
+- A. Recommend candidates who, in his/her judgment and in compliance with all state and federal laws and Board policies, are best qualified to perform the duties of the position they may fill.
+Beginning July 1, 2019, no classroom teacher shall be employed to provide instruction in a core subject area to any student unless such teacher is a properly-certified or licensed teacher. - B. Interview candidates or designate an administrator or supervisor to interview candidates before they are recommended to the Board for employment.
 Additionally, the Superintendent or designee shall contact any references supplied by the applicant.
 If the applicant had been employed in another public school prior to applying for the position, the Superintendent/designee shall request all of the public records from the previous employer relating to the applicant.
 If time permits, the records are to be reviewed before recommending the applicant for employment. - C. Run a criminal background check on the recommended candidate.
 Checks on other candidates may be made at the discretion of the Superintendent or his/her designee.
 In either case, prior notification shall be made.